-Part 2 - Sample safeguarding and child protection policy with further references

-FOR SCHOOLS TO CONSIDER AND ADAPT TO ENSURE THAT THEY HAVE IN PLACE AN EFFECTIVE PRACTICE WHICH OPERATES WITHIN SCHOOLS POLICIES/PROTOCOLS/PRACTICES

-___________________________________________________________________

-XXXXXXXXXXXXX SCHOOL

 Terms used in this document:

 ALL is noted as meaning – all staff, supply staff, agency workers and volunteers (including Governors).

 DSL-Designated Safeguarding Lead

 DDSL(s)-Deputy Safeguarding Lead(s).

 SAFEGUARDING POLICY

 We define safeguarding as being broader than ‘child protection.’
 Safeguarding in our school confirms what we do for all children, applies across the whole school, and is linked to our overall culture, ethos, and the principles we follow in school.
 Safeguarding in our school is child centred and always ensures that we work in the best interests of the child to ensure that school is a safe place for all our children and young people to be.